 On December 20, 1874, Ezra and Sarah Winslow’s home in Auburndale was destroyed by fire.
 During the following weeks, it came to light that he had forged the names of several business associates to a number of notes which he used as collateral with various Boston banks, and also issued fraudulent shares of Boston Post company stock, which he also used for collateral.
 He fled to England, where he was arrested but ultimately released, America’s highly-publicized efforts to extradite him having failed due to an impasse over the terms of the extradition treaty.
 He subsequently settled in Buenos Aires, where he lived under the name Dwight Warren Lowe.
 A January 13, 1884, note in the Boston Globe‘s “Table Gossip” column described his life in Buenos Aires: “Boston’s reverend forger, E. D. Winslow, lives in a handsome quinta at Buenos Ayres [sic], owns a fine block of buildings, and drives the best pair of horses in the city.
 He is not practicing law but editing a newspaper.”

-In 1886, 198 Beacon also was the home of Charles Greenleaf Wood, treasurer of the John Hancock Insurance Company.
+In 1886 and 1887, 198 Beacon also was the home of Charles Greenleaf Wood, treasurer of the John Hancock Insurance Company.
 He was a widower and had lived with his son and daughter-in-law, Charles and Mary (Knight) Wood, at 274 Marlborough until about 1884.
-He moved from 198 Beacon soon thereafter.

 Ruth Prescott died in November of 1887.